FREQUENTLY ASKED QUESTIONS

 Can I increase my home loan?

 Absolutely!
 Mortgage brokers are intimately involved with the home loan market and the systems and policies of a large number of lenders.
-Not only do we know where to find the best deals to suit your individual circumstance, we are in a unique position to be able to negotiate with lenders to achieve special rates and discounts on your behalf.
+Not only do we know where to find the right loan to suit your individual circumstance, we are in a unique position to be able to negotiate with lenders.

 How do I calculate how much stamp duty I have to pay?

 Stamp duty is a tax regulated by state government, so the amount will vary depending on property location and value.
 Some states offer first-home buyer stamp duty concessions and some charge different rates on investment properties.